Charlie Munger gave a speech in 1995 about the most common biases, called “The psychology of human misjudgment“.

 - Envy.
 People tend to be jealous of what others have.

 - Denial.
 People tend to deny painful facts.

 - Self-serving.
-People tend to have a higher opinion of themselves and what they have compared to identical other people and things
+People tend to have a higher opinion of themselves and their assets compared to alternatives.

 Buying and selling

 - Contrast.
 People tend to focus on the best offer relative to the most recent they saw, not all the offers there are.
-They tend to buy an overpriced option after seeing a couple of insane-priced options.
+They tend to buy an overpriced option after seeing a couple of insanely priced options.

 - Uncertainty.
 People dislike uncertainty and tend to decide fast.

 - Stress.
 People under stress will be more influenced by social proof and uncertainty.